crazywolf132/fates/README.md

-# Fates 🔮 - Tame Your TypeScript Destiny!
+# Fates 🔮 - Tame Your TypeScript Destiny

 Hey there, fellow coder! 👋 Tired of wrestling with unpredictable outcomes in your TypeScript projects?
 Say hello to Fates, your new best friend in the battle against uncertainty!